Hu Tao: Promotion and reception

-In January 2023, as part of the game's annual "Lantern Rite" event, the character delivered a rap performance that garnered a negative reaction from both fans and media outlets, with some suggesting that the character should keep her supposed "hidden talent" to herself.
+In January 2023, as part of the game's annual "Lantern Rite" event, the character delivered a rap performance that garnered negative reaction from both fans and media outlets, with some suggesting that the character should keep this to herself.
 Tyler Colp, writing for PC Gamer, observed that some critics likened the performance to that of streamer Mori Calliope, citing similarities in perceived low quality.
-Colp also pointed out a possible localization issue, noting that the English version of the game seemed to forcing the characters to "adhere to anime stereotypes", thereby stripping away some of the nuances present in the original Chinese scripta matter "which has been a constant point of contention for fans".
+Colp also pointed out a possible localization issue, noting that the English version of the game seemed to force the characters to "adhere to anime stereotypes", thereby stripping away some of the nuances present in the original Chinese a matter "which has been a constant point of contention for fans".
 On the other hand, Tilly Lawton, in an article for Pocket Tactics, argued that all versions of the rap performance outside the Chinese rendition were noticeably subpar.
 Lawton further argued that some of the disappointment was because many fans had been "looking forward to our fave ghosty gal getting a rare moment to shine."

-Her trailer video exceeded one million views in less than seven hours after being released on YouTube, while Genshin Impact topped the iOS best-selling list in seven regions and ranked in the top ten on the best-selling list in 41 regions on the day of her release.
-In November of the same year, Hu Tao appeared for the second time in her own banner, and the sheer number of players playing at once caused miHoYo's largest server "Celestia" to have a server implosion.
-Because this was the second time where many had logged on simultaneously since the public beta, a queue system was set up to handle the surge of players.
-On that day, Genshin Impact topped the iOS game best-selling list in 31 regions, the first time that Genshin Impact topped the charts simultaneously in China, Hong Kong, Taiwan, the United States, Japan, and South Korea.
-According to Sensor Tower statistics App Store and Google Play player payment records, on the day that Hu Tao's banner was launched, it brought in a revenue of 12.9 million USD to miHoYo.
-It was also reported that within the first day, her release would bring in around 100 billion yen.
-Her banner with during version 3.4 would also go on to set a record-high in revenue by March 1, 2023.
-Conversely, she would maintain a relatively high Spiral Abyss usage rate in version 3.4 of 25.8%, ranking 17th.
+Her trailer exceeded one million views on YouTube within seven hours of release.
+On the day that Hu Tao's banner was launched, it brought in a revenue of 12.9 million USD to miHoYo.
+Her banner with Yelan during version 3.4 would also go on to set a record-high in revenue by March 1, 2023.

+On August 9, 2022, Chinese electronics manufacturer OnePlus announced a limited edition variant of the OnePlus Ace Pro featuring the character.
+In addition, a popular fan-made preset outfit based on the character would later be implemented in the action role-playing game Tower of Fantasy.